mongodb/docs/mms/source/usage.rst

 The MMS web console contains a great deal of functionality beyond the scope of this overview.
 Continue to explore the functionality addressed above in your own system, with your own data.
-The ":doc:`Advanced MMS Console Usage </advanced-usage>` provides a deeper exploration of key usage patterns for the MMS console.
+The :doc:`Advanced MMS Console Usage </advanced-usage>` provides a deeper exploration of key usage patterns for the MMS console.